CumulusNetworks/docs/content/cumulus-linux-59/Layer-1-and-Switch-Ports/DHCP/DHCP-Relays.md

    ```

 {{< /tab >}}
 {{< /tabs >}}

 ### DHCP Relay for IPv6 in an EVPN Symmetric Environment

-IPv6 DHCP relay in symmetric routing deployments requires a unique IPv6 address assigned to the non-default VRF interfaces participating in DHCP relay.
-Cumulus Linux uses this IPv6 address as the source address when sending packets to the DHCP server and the DHCP server will reply back to this address.
+For IPv6 DHCP relay in a symmetric routing environment, you must assign a unique IPv6 address to the non-default VRF interfaces that participate in DHCP relay.
+Cumulus Linux uses this IPv6 address as the source address when sending packets to the DHCP server and the DHCP server replies to this address.

 {{%notice note%}}
 {{<link url="#control-the-gateway-ip-address-with-rfc-3527" text="RFC 3527">}} does not apply to IPv6.
 IPv6 has the functionality described in RFC 3527 as part of its normal operations.